Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-A doctor once tried to test Jayesh' reflexes by lightly tapping on his knee with a small wooden mallet.
-Needless to say, that doctor is now in orbit.
+Jayesh' penis has a penis.
+And it's still bigger than yours!

-Updated on: [15/9/2025]
+Updated on: [16/9/2025]
 <!-- #jokeEnd -->